krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 Enable db encryption without data loss: create snapshot -> encrypted snapshot of db -> encrypted rds db -> DMS to synchronize data

 For __multi-AZ__ high availability, RDS uses __synchronous__ replication between primary and standby systems.
 If standby is slow, transactions will take longer to complete.
+After failover, DNS is updated to point to new primary

 __RDS Read Replica__ on the other hand uses __asynchronous__ replication and any slowness in Read Replica instance would simply cause data lag in the read - replica.
 Transactions in primary is not impacted

-RDS manual backups are snapshots:
-- they backup the __entire DB instance, not just individual databases__.
-- For __single AZ DB instances, there's a brief suspension in I/O__.
-- For __multi-AZ SQL, I/O activity is briefly suspended on the primary__.
-- For Multi-AZ, MariaDB, MySQL, Oracle, and Postgres, the snapshot gets taken from the standby.
-- Snapshots do not expire.
-There's no retention period.

 RDS Maintenance Windows:
 - Operating system and database patching can require taking that database offline,
 - those tasks take place during a maintenance window
 - by default, a weekly maintenance window is configured, but you can choose your own.

-RDS Security:
+#### RDS Security

-- encryption at rest can be enabled, and that includes the database storage, backups, read replicas and snapshots.
+- __encryption at rest__ can be enabled, and that includes the database storage, backups, read replicas and snapshots.
 - You can only enable it when you create the instance, not afterwards.
 - DB instances that are encrypted can't be modified to disable encryption,
 - it uses AES 256 encryption, which is transparent with minimal performance impacts.
 - Oracle and SQL, they also support transparent data encryption, which may have a performance impact.
-- KMS is used for managing encryption keys.
+- __KMS__ is used for managing encryption keys.
 - You can't have an encrypted read replica of an unencrypted DB instance or an unencrypted read replica of an encrypted DB instance.
 - Read replicas of encrypted primary instances are encrypted and the same KMS key is used if in the same region as the primary, or if it's in a different region, a different KMS key is used.
 - You can't restore an unencrypted backup or snapshot to an encrypted DB instance.

+Recomendations:
+- Deploy RDS in __Private Subnet__ (unless your requirement is a publicly accessible RDS instance)
+- __Configure RDS Security Group__ to allow access from Web Server or Application Server Security Groups
+- Assign a __subnet in all Availability Zones__ to the DB Subnet Group

+#### RDS backups are snapshots

+Automated backups and patching are applied in customer- defined maintenance windows.

+By default, Amazon RDS creates and saves automated backups of your DB instance securely in Amazon S3 for a user-specified retention period.

+Automated Backups:
+- they backup the __entire DB instance, not just individual databases__.
+- backup occurs during a daily user-configurable 30 minute period known as the backup window
+- For __single AZ DB instances, there's a brief suspension in I/O__.
+- For __multi-AZ SQL, I/O activity is briefly suspended on the primary__.
+- backup your databases and transaction logs
+- You can restore your DB instance to any specific time during the backup retention period, creating a new DB instance
+- The first snapshot of a DB instance contains the data for the full database.
+Subsequent snapshots of the same database are incremental, which means that only the data that has changed after your most recent snapshot is saved.
+- In addition to the daily automated backup, RDS archives database change logs.
+This __enables recovery of the database to any point in time during__ the backup retention period, __up to the last five minutes__ of database usage

+In addition, you can create snapshots, which are user-initiated backups of your instance that are kept until you explicitly delete them.

+Snapshots:
+- For Multi-AZ, MariaDB, MySQL, Oracle, and Postgres, the snapshot gets taken from the standby.
+- Snapshots do not expire.
+There's no retention period.
+- you can share a manual DB snapshot or DB cluster snapshot with other AWS accounts.

 #### RDS Scaling